wercker/triage/README.rst

 config.
 Towards that end, you can pretty much put any search query you want in as the starting point for it::

+  # "is:open is:issue" is currently implied
-  $ triage ui "is:open is:issue repo:owner/repo"
+  $ triage ui "repo:owner/repo searchstring"

 Github Search will only give you up to 1000 results, so if you've got a ton more than that you're going to want to make specific triage calls.